 Looked at two, though I’ll really only talk a bit about the one I show here – The Huawei GT 2 (42mm).
 And surprisingly, being no lover of this so called smart revolution – I like it.

-This model is from Huawei, certainly more mainstream, being the World’s 3rd largest producer of Cell Phones and at under £150 was a surprise.
-What it has done. for me, is to produce a watch – yes a watch, conventionally shaped round stainless case, beautifully made, I have to say and with a conventional strap (not integrated, which is a huge plus).
-It actually comes with two straps – the one shown is a black soft silicon and very comfortable and the other a tan leather one.
+This model is from Huawei, certainly more mainstream, being the World’s 3rd largest producer of Cell Phones and at under £150.
+It’s actually quite a decent construction and well made and with a conventional strap (not integrated, which is a huge plus).
+It also comes with two straps – the one shown is a black soft silicon and very comfortable and the other a tan leather one.
 Both come with quick release spring bars, so changing straps for any conventional watch strap is easy.

 This watch with it’s Kirin A1 Self-developed Chip, shows the time, very clearly on it’s 1.2 inch AMOLED colour screen, is coupled with a 3D glass screen.
-It has excellent resolution 454 x 454, PPI 326 – and it is VERY clear.
-Plus the watch face is VERY easy to swipe, with a highly accurate touch response, unlike some.
+It has good resolution 454 x 454, PPI 326 – and it is VERY clear.
+The watch face is easy to swipe, with an accurate touch response, unlike some.
 As I said, it shows the time and the previous image shows my daily beater (Time, Day, Date) one I like for every day and the following images show the other main time related options –

 Now I’m not a Smart Watch person – far from it.
 I am also NOT a fitness fanatic – certainly not at my age.
 Well OK, I was in a gymnastics team once upon a time and travelled the world, but we’re talking in the 1960’s!